arthur-ai/bench/docs/source/compare_generation_settings.md

 ## Environment setup

-In this guide, we use the OpenAI API and use the `pyspellchecker` package for a custom scoring method
+In this guide, we use the OpenAI API and use the `pyspellchecker` package for a custom scorer
 ```
 pip install openai pyspellchecker
 export OPENAI_API_KEY="sk-..."